Chandra-MARX/marxs/docs/visualization.rst

 Using MARXS to visualize sub-aperturing
 =======================================
 In this example, we use MARXS to explain how sub-aperturing works.
 Continuing the code from above, we define an instrument setup, run a simulation, and plot results both in 2d and in 3d.
-This is a fully functional ray-trace simulation; the only unrealsitic point is the grating constant of the diffraction gratings which is about an order of magnitude smaller than current gratings.
+This is a fully functional ray-trace simulation; the only unrealistic point is the grating constant of the diffraction gratings which is about an order of magnitude smaller than current gratings.

 2d plot